FrankM1/docs/content/install/ubuntu.md

 If you already have an existing MySQL database enter the the username.
 Otherwise, enter `root`.
 Then supply the password for your user.

-#### Ghost database name
+#### Qazana database name

 Enter the name of your database.
 It will be automatically set up for you, unless you're using a **non**-root MySQL user/pass.
 In that case the database must already exist and have the correct permissions.

 #### Set up a ghost MySQL user? <small>(Recommended)</small>

-If you provided your root MySQL user, Ghost-CLI can create a custom MySQL user that can only access/edit your new Ghost database and nothing else.
+If you provided your root MySQL user, Qazana-CLI can create a custom MySQL user that can only access/edit your new Qazana database and nothing else.

 #### Set up NGINX? <small>(Recommended)</small>